tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 A more serious problem is MITM proxies which do not support this extension.
 {{RFC8446}}, Section 9.3 requires that such proxies remove any extensions they do not understand.
-The handshake will then present a certificate based on the public name, without echoing the "encrypted_client_hello" extension to the client.
+The handshake will then present a certificate based on the public identity, without echoing the "encrypted_client_hello" extension to the client.

-Depending on whether the client is configured to accept the proxy's certificate as authoritative for the public name, this may trigger the retry logic described in {{handle-server-response}} or result in a connection failure.
+Depending on whether the client is configured to accept the proxy's certificate as authoritative for the public identity, this may trigger the retry logic described in {{handle-server-response}} or result in a connection failure.
 A proxy which is not authoritative for the public name cannot forge a signal to disable ECH.

 A non-conformant MITM proxy which instead forwards the ECH extension, substituting its own KeyShare value, will result in the client-facing server